 For albums below 7 (B+), the post title will say:

-[honorable mention], with a :-) in the body of the post [equivalent to 6.5 or low B+]
+liked*, with a :-) in the body of the post or other text [equivalent to 6.5 or low B+]

-nothing, with a :-( in the body of the post [negative - anywhere from 0 to 5.5 or from F to B-]
+nothing or disliked, with a :-( in the body of the post or other text [from 0 to 5.5 or from F to B-]

-The # symbol in the body of a post signifies that the album is in a genre that is not collected at grades below 8 (A-) (or even at 8 (A-) for overpriced imports).
+The # symbol in the body of a post signifies that the album is in a genre that is not collected at grades below 8 (A-) (or even at 8 (A-) for overpriced imports), unless it does extremely well in the polls or for some other reason noted in the post.
 The perceived genre is specified in brackets following the # symbol.
 Otherwise, all graded albums are collected, unless they are OOP, selling for ridiculous/import prices, and/or digital/vinyl only, etc.

-I generally will physicalize a digital- or vinyl-only release with a grade of 9 (A) or above.
-I do this by purchasing the digital tracks and using Kunaki to burn and send a disc.
-Great service.
+I generally will physicalize a digital- or vinyl-only release with a grade of 8.5 (high A-) or 9 (A) or above.

 No comments: